ermongroup/cs228-notes/learning/structure/index.md

 $$

 This happens to be the well-known maximum spanning tree problem.
-It has several algorithms for its solution with runtimes quadratic in the number of vertices.
+It has several algorithms for its solution with runtimes which are quadratic in the number of vertices.
-Two of the famous ones are Kruskal's algorithm and Prim's algorithm.
+Two famous examples are Kruskal's algorithm and Prim's algorithm.
 Any such maximum spanning tree, with any node its root, is a solution.

 ### Chow and Liu's algorithm